-India has received total foreign investment of US$ 306.88 billion since 2000 with 94 per cent of the amount coming during the last nine years.
+India has received total foreign investment of US$ 306.88 billion since 2000 – 94 per cent of that amount has come during the last nine years.

 In the period 1999–2004, India received US$ 19.52 billion of foreign investment.
 In the period 2004–09, foreign investment in the country touched US$ 114.55 billion, further increasing to US$ 172.82 billion between 2009–September, 2013.